Second Storey Addition – What to Look for in a Good Builder

 When looking for a builder to complete renovations or 2nd storey additions, give more consideration to builders that come to your home to survey the area before giving you a quote.
 There’s no way to accurately estimate how much it will cost to add on to an existing structure just by a phone conversation.
 If you’re given an estimate online or over the phone, be aware that it is a very rough estimate.

 When a builder visits the site, they can have a look and see if there are any potentially unexpected roadblocks such as electrical issues, support beams, or foundation damage.
 These are things that while a homeowner may be able to see, they can’t begin to dream of what it will take to correct these issues.
 The integrity of a home is essential when you’re looking to make an extension to it.
-When you want to construct a second storey addition, the first storey has to be in impeccable order.
+When you want to construct a second storey addition, the first storey or ground floor has to be in impeccable order.

 It’s important to examine a company’s reputation.
 You can do this by consulting people you know or online communities and scouring any online reviews available.
 There are a lot of builders out there, but not all of them are experienced in second storey additions.
 Ensure that they are experienced in this specific type of construction.